 When is JLP leaving Australian Survivor?

-In his post and in the statement from Network 10, it was confirmed that the next season of Australian Survivor will be JLP’s last.
+In his post and in the statement from Network 10, he confirmed that the next season of Australian Survivor will be JLP’s last.
 And, JLP shared that slow ratings were what pushed him out of the show.

 Who is replacing JLP on Australian Survivor?